KhrystynaMysko/DataAnalystPortfolio/--README.md

 **Project 2.
 Google Advanced Data Analytics Certification program** Project goal: to build a machine learning model to predict user churn.
 The model is based on data collected from users of the Waze app (fictional data)
 Stage 1.
 Prepare a project plan
 Stage 2.
-Compile summary information about the data Stage 3.
-Data exploration and cleaning (EDA) - in progress Stage 4.
-Compute descriptive statistics - in progress Stage 5.
+Data exploration and cleaning (EDA)
+Stage 3.
+Compute descriptive statistics - in progress Stage 4.
 Build a regression model - in progress
-Stage 6.
+Stage 5.
 Build a machine learning model - in progress